coreinfrastructure/best-practices-badge/docs/governance.md

 the FLOSS community overall.

-The technical lead has commit rights on the software, and administrative rights to the production site, and can add or remove those rights to others to further the goals of the project
+The technical lead has commit rights on the software, and administrative rights to the production site (both web app admin rights and rights to its infrastructure).
+The technical lead can add or remove those rights to others to further the goals of the project
-(subject to being overruled by the TSC).
+(subject, as always, to being overruled by the TSC).
 Those with commit rights can make changes
 (subject to caveats described below) and accept changes (typically pull requests) submitted by others.